-Recent Survey Showed Men and Women Experienced Impact of Living with Chronic Inflammatory Disease to a Different Degree
+Recent Survey Showed Men and Women Experienced Impact of Living with Chronic Inflammatory

 Working, maintaining relationships and juggling family responsibilities can be difficult while dealing with many chronic illnesses, and this can be especially true for those living with the potentially unpredictable nature of ulcerative colitis (UC), an inflammatory bowel condition also known as UC.